noir-lang/docs/docs/nargo/03_solidity_verifier.md

 ```

 Structs will be flattened so that the array of inputs is 1-dimensional array.
 The order of these inputs would be flattened to: `[x, nested.t1.val1, nested.t1.val2, nested.is_true, y]`

+## Noir for EVM chains

+You can currently deploy the Solidity verifier contracts to most EVM compatible chains.
+EVM chains that have been tested and are known to work include:

+- Optimism
+- Arbitrum
+- Polygon PoS
+- Scroll
+- Celo

+Other EVM chains should work, but have not been tested directly by our team.
+If you test any other chains, please open a PR on this page to update the list.
+See [this doc](https://github.com/noir-lang/noir-starter/tree/main/with-foundry#testing-on-chain) for more info about testing verifier contracts on different EVM chains.

+### Unsupported chains

+Unfortunately not all "EVM" chains are supported.

+**zkSync** and the **Polygon zkEVM** do *not* currently support proof verification via Solidity verifier contracts.
+They are missing the bn256 precompile contract that the verifier contract requires.
+Once these chains support this precompile, they may work.